Karamchand Gandhi: Life

 The Gandhi family originated from the village of Kutiana in what was then Junagadh State.
 In the early 18th century, Lalji Gandhi moved to Porbandar and entered the service of its ruler, the Rana.
 Successive generations of the family served as civil servants in the state administration before Uttamchand, Karamchand's father, became diwan in the early 19th century under the then Rana of Porbandar, Khimojiraj.
 In 1831, Rana Khimojiraj died suddenly and was succeeded by his 12-year-old only son, Vikmatji.
 As a result, Rana Khimojiraj's widow, Rani Rupaliba, became regent for her son.
 She soon fell out with Uttamchand and forced him to return to his ancestral village in Junagadh.
 While in Junagadh, Uttamchand appeared before its Nawab and saluted him with his left hand instead of his right, replying that his right hand was pledged to Porbandar's service.
 In 1841, Vikmatji assumed the throne and reinstated Uttamchand as his diwan.

 Like his father, Ananyachand Gandhi, Karamchand had become a court official, or chief minister, of the local ruling prince of Porbandar.
 Karamchand's duties included advising the royal family of Porbandar and hiring other government officials.

-Karamchand had very little formal education, but his knowledge and experience made him a good administrator.
+Karamchand had very little formal education, but his practical knowledge and experience made him a good administrator.
 He was said to be kind and generous, but also to have a bad temper.
-He learned from experience by watching his father work and attending religious ceremonies.
 There were some areas, however, in which he never gained much knowledge, including geography and history.
 Nonetheless, Karamchand excelled as chief minister in Porbandar.

 In spite of Karamchand's success in his job, he did not find ways to accumulate wealth.
 The Gandhis had plenty to eat, a respectable number of servants, and a few nice pieces of furniture, but they were by no means wealthy.
 The money Karamchand brought in just covered the household expenses.